kshehadeh/ansie/packages/ansie/README.md

 ### `parse`

 Functions to build the AST from a string of markup.
 This is useful if you want to manipulate the AST before compiling it to ansi codes.

-#### `parse.markdown`

-Unlike the `parse.markup` function, this will first parse the input string as markdown before then parsing it as markup.
-This is useful if you want to use markdown in your input string but adds additional processing team.
-Only use this if you know that your input string includes markdown.

-#### `parse.markup`

-This function will only parse ansie-style markup.
-Markdown will be ignored.

 The AST structure is as follows: